rs/rest-layer/README.md

   - `filter` parameters will be validated for type match only, instead of type & constrains.
 - PR #228: `Reference` projection fields will be validated against referenced resource schema.
 - PR #230: `Connection` projection fields will be validated against connected resource schema.
 - PR #241: Always call `OnUpdate` field hook on HTTP PUT for existing documents.
+Deleting a field with `Default` value set, will always be reset to its default value.

 From the next release and onwards (0.2), this list will summarize breaking changes done to master since the last release.